VisionandCognition/NHP-PRF/README.md

 # NHP-analyzePRF

 This repository uses an adjusted version of the analyzePRF toolbox for the analysis of NHP data (c.klink@nin.knaw.nl).
+The original toolbox is extended to allow fitting a range of pRF models:

+- The Compressive Spatial Summation model (Kay, Winawer, Mezer & Wandell, 2013)
+- The 'classic' linear model (Dumoulin & Wandell, 2008)
+- The difference of gaussians model (Zuiderbaan, Harvey & Dumoulin, 2012)

+In addition, there's an option to use the toolbox for ephys data (no HRF convolution).

 Documentation below is from the original toolbox.

 analyzePRF is a MATLAB toolbox for fitting population receptive field (pRF) models to fMRI data.
 It is developed by Kendrick Kay (kendrick@post.harvard.edu).